Real Estate activist Litt asks Northstar to extend deadline

-Land and Buildings Investment Management LLC on Monday asked NorthStar Asset Management Group Inc NSAM.N to shake up its board and to extend the deadline to nominate directors by three months.
+Jan 11 Land and Buildings Investment Management LLC on Monday asked NorthStar Asset Management Group Inc to shake up its board and to extend the deadline to nominate directors by three months.

 Land and Buildings, an activist hedge fund run by former Citigroup REIT analyst Jonathan Litt, said the drop in NorthStar's stock price is due in part because it is an externally managed Real Estate Investment Trust (REIT), a sector that has fallen out of favor with investors.